Thursday, September 28, 2023

 documentaryREAD MORE :

-Ravitch is the famous schooling historian and previous assistant secretary of education who became the titular head of the movement fighting company faculty reform and privatizing the general public education gadget.
-She co-based the nonprofit Network for Public Education, a schooling statistics and advocacy organization.
+Ravitch is a famous schooling historian and previous assistant secretary of education who became the titular head of the movement fighting company faculty reform and privatizing the general public education gadget.
+She co-founded the nonprofit Network for Public Education, a schooling statistics and advocacy organization.
 Burris is an award-winning former New York excessive college’s most important executive director of the Network for Public Education.
 She has been chronicling troubles with corporate faculty reform for years on this weblog.

-Education Secretary Betsy DeVos has famously referred to America’s public schooling machine as a “useless quit” and disparagingly calls conventional public faculties “authorities faculties.”Nevertheless, she and President Trump have set out an agenda that critics say aims to change the conventional public gadget with publicly funded private and not secular colleges.
-Do you observe this is wild speculation?
+Education Secretary Betsy DeVos has famously referred to America’s public schooling machine as a “useless quit” and disparagingly calls conventional public faculties “authorities faculties.”
+Nevertheless, she and President Trump have set an agenda that critics say aims to change the traditional general gadget with publicly funded private colleges, not secular ones.
+Do you observe this as wild speculation?
 Think once more.
 The playbook turned uncritically aired on PBS this spring.

 First, a word about the founders of this application: the lead funder becomes the strongly conservative Rose-Marie and Jack R. Anderson Foundation.
 According to SourceWatch: